JacobCrofts/project-euler/README.md

 # Project Euler Solutions

 Hi!
-Welcome to my Project Euler puzzle repository.
-I'm new to programming, and I'm on a mission to solve all of the Project Euler puzzles with my first language, Ruby.
+Welcome to my [Project Euler](https://projecteuler.net/archives) repository.
+I'm new to programming, and I'm on a mission to solve all of the Project Euler problems with my first language, Ruby.

 My priorities are the following, in this order: